 Instance Preference Description Show Highlight Color of Instances on Top of Overassigned / Fixed / Locked Color When enabled, the Instance Highlight color has a higher priority than all other Instance states except Selection.

-Instance Preference Description Show Overassignment Color on Instances with Site Overassignment Errors Allows the user to toggle whether site over-assignment errors are displayed visually on the Floorplanner view.
-Show Fixed Color on Instances with Fixed Placement If disabled, both fixed placement and non-fixed placement instances will be shown in the same color, grey by default.
-Show Locked Color on Instances with Locked Placement If disabled, locked and non-locked instances will be shown with the same color.
-Show Site Borders on Placed Instances If enabled, all placed instances will be rendered with the Site border color as an outline around the instance.
-If disabled, placed instances will be rendered without a site border.
-When this is enabled, when the view is extremely zoomed out, the site border render color may actually hide the placement state color.
+Show Overassignment Color on Instances with Site Overassignment Errors Allows toggling whether site over-assignment errors are displayed visually on the Floorplanner view.
+Show Fixed Color on Instances with Fixed Placement If disabled, both fixed placement and non-fixed placement instances are shown in the same color, grey by default.
+Show Locked Color on Instances with Locked Placement If disabled, locked and non-locked instances are shown with the same color.
+Show Site Borders on Placed Instances If enabled, all placed instances are rendered with the Site border color as an outline around the instance.
+If disabled, placed instances are rendered without a site border.
+When this is enabled, when the view is extremely zoomed out, the site border render color might actually hide the placement state color.
 Thus, this is disabled by default.

-Similarly, users are able to tweak the display of the Floorplanner's Nets/Routes layers.
-(Both Clock and non-Clock nets will be affected identically by these settings.)
+Similarly, the display of the Floorplanner Nets/Routes layers can be adjusted.
+(Both Clock and non-Clock nets are affected identically by these settings.)